egucciar/snake/README.md

 ## Spec

-1) The Snake starts as a small like and a random position for a block of food is chosen
+1) The Snake starts as a small line and a random position for a block of food is chosen
-2) The user directs the snake's direction with up/down keys
+2) The user directs the snake's direction with up/down/left/right keys
 3) Whenever a food is eaten, the size of the snake increases by 1 block, and a new position for food is randomly generated
 4) The position of food must not be in a position where the snake currently takes up space
 5) Whenever snake colides with itself or the wall, the game ends